MetricCalc

 Inches to Feet

-Clean up long inch measurements into feet for layouts, boards, screens, and spans.
+Turn long inch measurements into feet for layouts, boards, screens, spans, and construction notes.

 in